 After a great talk about famous kind people and characters, it’s time to talk about kids and if they can do something like their favourite heroes.
 Probably they cannot rescue racoons or bring anyone to the pint clouds but there are ordinary acts of kindness that can change someone’s life or day.

-Yes, it’s not a big deal to say “thank you”, help your friend with the assignment, bring the lonely neighbour some food or just talk to him.
+Yes, it’s not a big deal to say “thank you”, help your friend with the assignment, be patient with your friend, bring the lonely neighbour some food or just talk to him.
 But all this are tiny changes that change this world.
 Teach your children to be mindful!

 Isn’t it a superpower.
 I believe that it IS.